Unlock the Depths: Exploring Andervayne’s Dream and Other Poems

 In these times of quick gratification and short attention spans, I decided to try and buck the trend and present something not only with greater length but also depth.

 The poems in this collection were written over a long period and for different purposes.
 They are varied but they are all long.
 And they all represent challenges.
 Each was a challenge to myself, to sustain a quality of writing for a long period and within tight constraints of form while still telling a story.
 They also represent and challenge to the reader.
-The throw off the pressure of everyday life, the pressure to hurry, hurry, hurry to take the time to read something, absorb it over time.
+To throw off the pressure of everyday life, the pressure to hurry, hurry, hurry to take the time to read something, absorb it over time.

 Such effort needs reward, these poems should not be a one-time quick fix.
 If the reader is going to put that effort in then there should be a payoff, they should be able to continue to get something from it afterwards.
 Whether that be from contemplation of what they have digested or from revisiting, rereading and seeing things they missed the first time around.
 So the final challenge to me was to provide this depth of content – not just quantity.